Configure Adaptive Shaping

 For supported software information, click here.

-In an SD-WAN deployment, adaptive shaping allows a spoke or hub device to enforce a dynamic egress shaping rate on any device that is sending it traffic, to force the sending device to limit the amount of traffic that it sends.
-From the sender's perspective, only the traffic destined to the device on which adaptive shaping is configured is shaped; no other egress traffic is affected.
+In an SD-WAN deployment, adaptive shaping enables a spoke or hub device to enforce a dynamic egress shaping rate on any device that is sending it traffic, forcing the sending device to limit the amount of traffic that it sends.
+From the sender’s perspective, only the traffic destined for the device on which adaptive shaping is configured is shaped; no other egress traffic is affected.

 To configure adaptive shaping, you do the following: